jacksettles/mt_modeling/README.md

 Once completed, you should be able to load these saved feature attributions into the `visualize_feature_importance.ipynb` notebook to run the animation.

+## Credit where credit is due
+The implementation for the Mamba models comes from this github repo: https://github.com/johnma2006/mamba-minimal/tree/master .
+I simply took the code from this repo and modified it to fit with the use case of MT modeling instead of language modeling.

 ## 6. Deactivate virtual environment when done
 `deactivate`